 I’m naturally a night owl.
 I usually do my best work between 10pm and 2am.
 If I have to wake up at 6am, my prime working hours are destroyed.
 My kids seem to have inherited my night owl tendencies and it’s not unusual for them to fall asleep around 10pm.
 We don’t have to wake up until about 8am even on our school days, which still gives them 10 hours of sleep, which is enough to keep them healthy and happy.
 The night owl schedule works for us without having to constantly fight our natural rhythms.
 Our local public elementary school starts the day at 7:45am.
 For most families that means about a 6:30am wake-up time at the latest.
 I know there are plenty of people who consider that sleeping in, but those people are as much of a mystery to me as those deep-sea divers who can hold their breath for ten minutes at a time.
 I know it’s possible with the right training, but it doesn’t sound appealing.

 4. Schoolwork never ruins family time.

-I love having a school community for our kids (and for me) and I’m happy to share the responsibility of educating our kids with knowledgeable professionals.
-I’m also happy that our school adopts a Las Vegas approach to school: “What happens in school stays at school.”
-There is no homework, there are no tests or quizzes to study for, and there are no projects that kids parents have to do at home.
+Over the years we have been part of several learning communities.
+I love having this resource for the kids (and for me) and I’m happy to share the responsibility of educating our kids with knowledgeable professionals.
+I’m also happy that these programs have adopted a Las Vegas approach to school: “What happens in school stays at school.”
+There is no high-pressure homework, tests or quizzes to study for, and there are no stressful projects that kids parents have to do at home.
 That means when we are together on evenings and weekends we can enjoy our time together.
 No homework battles.
 No nagging.
 No pressure.